ParsaBukani/ParsaBukani/README.md

 _In the 5th semester_

-I am an aspiring computer engineer with strong interests in **AI, Machine Learning, and Intelligent Systems**.
+An aspiring computer engineer with strong interests in **Intelligent Systems**.
 For a detailed overview of my academic background, [📄 View my CV](https://drive.google.com/file/d/1s2P51a3eQNUhiml1SX8SKQ7lbvGJc8oy/view?usp=sharing).